 The mgw needs to scale, so it needs to be reworked, and since syscalls are getting more expensive every year due to kernel mitigations handling the virtual trunk rtp sockets sounds like a job for io_uring.

-Updated by laforge about 1 year ago
+Updated by laforge over 2 years ago

 - Subject changed from general multithreading ticket to osmo-mgw multithreading